Hilton Head Island, SC Demographics

 A map of Hilton Head Island's Population by Race

-Of the 475 places in South Carolina, Hilton Head Island is the 12th most populous.
+Hilton Head Island is ranked the 14th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hilton Head Island was ranked the 12th most populous place in the 2020 Census.

 Hilton Head Island's White Population